-There isn't enough art around with badass lead figures.
+There isn't enough art around with loudlead figures.
 The women of Laura Callaghan's work are as cool as they come.
 How they dress, how they look, or most noticeably - how they look at you.

 Her watercolour based art is hyper-stylised, almost like a Nicolas Winding Refn still from Drive or Only God Forgives.
 Refn also focusses on making his characters look mesmerising, drawing our eyes to their aloofness and nonchalance.
 Here her female protagonists often look like Grease's Pink Ladies for the 21st century.